dmi3/bin/README.md

 Decription
 ----------
-* Writes all running AWS EC2 instances to [SSH config file](https://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/)
+* Writes all running AWS EC2 instances with defined name to [SSH config file](https://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/)
 * So you write `ssh instance_name` instead of `ssh -i ~/.ssh/gate.pem ec2-user@ec2-12-345-67-89.us-east-1.compute.amazonaws.com`
 * Autocompletion!
 * Command history is clean and reusable for `ssh` and `scp`